UTXOnly/StatsD_client_docker/README.md

  `DD_API_KEY= <YOUR_API_KEY_HERE>` \
  `DD_AGENT_HOST=host.docker.internal`

-To run this script, simply enter the below command in your terminal and press enter.
+To run this script, simply run the follwing script from this repositorie's parent directory.

 `./run.sh`